mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 - Port to Android by David Valdeita (Seleuco)

 DEVELOPMENT
+- 2013-11-03 version 1.5.1 NVidia Shield and Ouya improvements and bug fixes.
+Added new hires modes (now rom manager can be rendered at hires resolution).
+Fixed controller goes to sleep bug.
 - 2013-10-06 version 1.5 Added Ouya support.
 Added option to fix vertical tilt on NVidia Shield.
 Added more scaling options, now scales beyond screen boundaries.
 Changed select button to 'X' button to be coherent with Android default buttons.
 Some bug fixes.
 - 2013-08-20 version 1.4.4 Added OpenSL low-latency audio on capable devices.
 - 2013-08-17 version 1.4.3 Added new overlays effects (with overlay intensity selector).
 Added jelly bean lights out mode (or hide navigation bar when touch controller is hide).
 New pixel aspect smart option to maximize emulation space.
 Added stick/DPAD touch size option.
 Added more scaling modes.
 Added option to disable right stick on GamePads.
 Some bug fixes on PS3 gamepad auto-detection.